-Chemical peels use products such as alpha hydroxyl acids (AHAs), fruit acids and L-Retinol to rejuvenate the skin.
-The active ingredients remove the dead outer layers of the skin giving a fresher, younger-looking appearance.
+Chemical peels use products such as alpha hydroxyl acids (AHAs), fruit acids and L-Retinol to rejuvenate the skin – the active ingredients remove the dead outer layers of the skin.

-Dr Cope would recommend a chemical peel to improve problems caused by sundamage and aging such as pigmentation problems and fine lines and wrinkles, and other skin conditions such as acne and Rosacea.
+Chemical peel improve problems caused by sun damage and aging such as pigmentation problems and fine lines and wrinkles, and other skin conditions such as acne.

 Chemical peels have other benefits which include more effective penetration of active topical agents, such as vitamins A & C, moisturizers and sunblocks.

-The effect of a chemical peel is like a mild sunburn, with some redness and peeling for a day or two.
+The effect of a chemical peels is like a mild sunburn, with some redness and peeling for a day or two*.

 Healthy keratinocytes are much more resistant to the peel than keratinocytes which are abnormal.
 As a result the unhealthy cells are destroyed while the healthy skin cells survive.
 These healthy cells grow and make the new skin much healthier.